 The UK previously had a confusing red, amber and green list, but from October 4th onward, a simple “green means go” or “red means don’t” list will apply.
 If you want to enter the UK without quarantine, from October 4th, you’ll simply need to…

-- Be fully vaccinated (by UK, US, European or UK Overseas agency).
+- Be fully vaccinated (by UK, US, European, UK Overseas agency, or list of countries).

 - Fill out a Passenger Locator Form (PLF) within 48 hours of departure.